What is a Petition?

 - The Standing Orders of the House of Commons require the government to respond within 45 calendar days to every petition presented to the House.

-- Once the government’s response is tabled in the House, it becomes a sessional paper and is recorded in the Journals, and is added to the e-petitions website.
-A copy is sent to the sponsoring Member, as well as the petitioner, the supporters, and the signatories.
+- Once the government’s response is tabled in the House, it becomes a sessional paper and is recorded in the Journals, and is added to the petitions website.
+A copy is sent to the Member who authorized its online publication, as well as the petitioner, the supporters, and the signatories.

 - In the event that the government fails to respond to a petition within 45 calendar days, the matter of the government’s failure to respond is automatically referred to the standing committee designated by the Member who presented the petition.
 Within five sitting days of such a referral, the Chair of the committee must convene a meeting to consider the matter.